NoelKirkland/hack-your-health/README.md

 create ViewControl

+create HomePage

 create all components in daily-inventory directory using only shared and local state

 integrate redux

 integrate firestore

-create all components in calendar directory
+create all components in calendar directory using the firestore off the bat

+create SignInGate and CreateProfile component and make sure they are working correctly

+style and polish

+make sure readme is all up to date and polished

+create demonstration video and get pitch down

 #### eventual index.js
 <!--